Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- This contest's over/under is 2.1 points lower than the 46.1 these two squads combine to give up per game in 2020.

-- The average total in Ravens games this season is 48.0, 4.0 points above Sunday's total of 44.
+- The combined points per game average of the two teams, 44.3, is 0.3 points greater than Sunday's over/under.

-- The 43.5 PPG average total in Steelers games this season is 0.5 points fewer than this game's over/under.
+- The 44 over/under in this game is 0.5 points above the 43.5 average total in Steelers games this season.

 Ravens stats and trends